 This amazing Eastern Europe Tour starts from Sofia-Bulgaria and ends after 10 wonderful days in Bucharest the capital of Romania.
-Romania and Bulgaria Tour is a unique blend experience, mixing the cultural sightseeing tours of ancient medieval towns or villages with the breath-taking mountain scenery of Carpathian Mountains.
+Romania and Bulgaria Tour is a unique blend of experiences, mixing the cultural sightseeing tour of the ancient medieval towns or villages, with the breath-taking mountain scenery of Carpathian Mountains.

 Take a sightseeing tour of Sofia